bbuchsbaum/multivarious/cran-comments.md

 * There are no references that generically relate to this package.

-* an "options" call setting within "residualize" was removed to comply with CRAN guidance.
+* an "options" call within "residualize" was removed to comply with CRAN guidance.